What is a Neck Strain?

 A strain refers to an injury to the muscles, tendons, ligaments, and/or discs when they are stretched or placed under a force that exceeds their capacity.
 A strain can be acute (lasting days to weeks) or be chronic (lasting weeks to months).

-Some of the most common activities and movements that may cause a stress on the soft tissues of the neck include lack of adequate warm up exercises prior to the sports, a fall, awkward position of the neck during sleeping, poor posture and spearing in football.
-Motor vehicle accidents usually result in severe strains called whiplash injuries due to sudden unexpected movement of the neck, these include severe strains.
+Some of the most common activities and movements that may cause a neck strain include lack of adequate warm up exercises prior to activity, a fall, an awkward position of the neck during sleeping, or repetitive motions of the neck.
+Motor vehicle accidents usually result in severe strains also known as whiplash injuries.

 Patients often describe their neck pain in a variety of ways including burning, tingling, numbness, stabbing, or aching.
 Headaches are often present as the muscles of the neck attach at the base of the skull.
 Severe headaches could represent another concurrent problem such as a concussion or other brain or intracranial injury, and should be investigated thoroughly, especially if the neck strain was caused by a high energy mechanism (fall from height, car accident, etc).

 Neck strains are diagnosed with a thorough history and physical exam.
 The physical exam typically shows tenderness to touch of the muscles and soft tissues of the neck, and pain and stiffness with neck range of motion.
 The physical exam is also used to rule out any problems with the nerves or spinal cord.
 Xrays are often obtained to rule out fractures or spinal instability, especially if the neck strain symptoms are severe or the strain was caused by a high energy mechanism.
 An MRI is typically not necessary or recommended as it does not change the treatment of a neck strain, and often only shows degenerative or aging related changes of the spine that were present before the neck strain.